csula/cs460-fall-2015/documents/notes/advanced-search.md

 ## Background on A*

-* Is used for path finding and graph traversal
+* Used for path finding and graph traversal
-* Has universal appeals including a number of optimization and AI problems
+* Universal appeals including a number of optimization and AI problems
-* Excellent for unexplored graphs
+* Excellent for **unexplored** graphs
 * E. Dijkstra Search algorithm was introduced in 1959
 * P. Hart N. Nilsson and B. Raphael introduced A* in 1968
-  * Each of them worked on different versions: A1, A2
+  * Each worked on different versions: A1, A2

 ## Algorithm description